nathan-mahynski/nathan-mahynski.github.io/_research/structure_directing_agents.md

 In the previous work, we used polymers as SDAs to select between polymorphs (different crystals) that were similar in thermodynamic stability.
 But what if I want to make a completely different structure from scratch?

+Q: from G&S - how can you create a tile that can carry any pattern?
+Only answer this question partially, a more complete answer is subject of ongoing research

 ## Rings as SDAs

 ## Derivable Functionality